 Boundaries with your new partner and children will involve knowing your children and how they react to big changes in their lives.
 Take it slow… there’s no need to rush things.
-It’s important to have age appropriate conversations with them, while still being honest about your relationship.
-Once you’ve been dating someone for significant time and you’re confident that introducing them will bring a sense of consistency to your family, you can consider introducing them to your kids.
+It’s important to have age-appropriate conversations with them, while still being honest about your relationship.
+Once you’ve been dating someone for a significant time and you’re confident that introducing them will bring a sense of consistency to your family, you can consider introducing them to your kids.

 No matter when you choose to dive back into the dating pool, you’ll want to do so safely and smartly.
-If you’re contemplating dating after divorce and looking for some guidance, Dr. Kate is just a phone call 954.391.5305 ext.
-1 or click away from helping you.
+If you’re contemplating dating after divorce and looking for some guidance, Dr. Kate is just a phone call 954-391-5305 or click away from helping you.
 Dr. Kate provides pre-marital counseling, marriage therapy, and couples counseling in Fort Lauderdale, Florida.
 She also offers divorce counseling for those recovering from a divorce.